singularity/singularity/README.txt

 other platforms, type "python singularity.py".
 Allowed arguments: -fullscreen, -640, -800, -1024, -1280, -nosound

+Note about save files:
+Endgame: Singularity is still under heavy development.
+As such, the save file format (and its contents) are still in flux.
+We will try our best to keep old save files loading, but don't be surprised if some mildly strange things happen when you load up old saves.
+We will clearly note in the Changelog when we break savefile compatibility, and the game will refuse to load completely incompatible saves.

 Playing the game:
 Use mouse control.
 Buttons have underlined letters to indicate shortcuts.